 Walk has one rule: he doesn’t rough people up.
 Why?
 Walk knows that under his put-upon, Zen-cynic exterior, there lurks a roiling sea of rage.
 And when Walk fucks people up?
 He tends to fuck his life up.

-Christine Halloway’s lost everything.
+Christine Holloway’s lost everything.

 Her husband and son gunned down before her eyes, Christine soon discovers that her husband was a long-standing toady to one of NYC’s biggest drug importers.
 Her utopic upscale suburban life was always a sham…one she was complicit in hiding, even from herself.